All Episodes

 And if so, how would you advise Republicans to pursue it?

-It better be a major uh issue, absolutely.
+It better be a major issue, absolutely.

-Uh, of course, national security will be too, and and we hopefully we'll talk a little bit about some of the decisions being made in that arena that caused so many of us concern.
+And hopefully, we'll talk a little bit about some of the decisions being made in that arena that caused so many of us concern.

 And those are Republican, they're common sense conservative principles that we just need to apply.

-New York twenty-three is being portrayed as uh a race in which you and I, because we supposedly went up there, hand picked Doug Hoffman.
+New York 23 is being portrayed as a race in which you and I, because we supposedly went up there, hand-picked Doug Hoffman, he supposedly lost, even though they still haven't finished counting the votes.

 It's two weeks.